This is some text inside of a div block.

 USA (e.g., New Jersey, Dallas)Medium (SCCs required)Most affordableUS/LatAm traffic, SaaS APIs

-Canada (e.g., Toronto)Lower (PIPEDA-native)Mid-rangeFinTech, audit logging
+Canada (e.g., Quebec)Lower (PIPEDA-native)Mid-rangeFinTech, audit logging

 EU (e.g., Frankfurt, Paris)GDPR-nativeHighestEU-focused apps, legal tools